Lochnivar/ashverse/canon-refresher-for-ai.md

 - **March 31, 1865:** Treaty signed by McClellan (Lincoln never signs)
 - **March 2, 1865:** Lincoln's last public act - farewell address: "The people have chosen peace.
 I pray it is the peace that heals, and not the peace that merely postpones the reckoning."
 - **Result:** Boards train to Springfield, never speaks publicly about war again

+### Patrick Cleburne (The Martyred Prophet)
+- **February 28, 1864:** Cashiered by Jefferson Davis for proposing to free and arm slaves (military pragmatism, not moral abolition)
+- **Post-war role:** Civilian activist, border witness (1870-1894), documents slavery's economic death firsthand
+- **Legacy:** "The Martyred Prophet" - predicted slavery's economic death in 1864, vindicated when it happens (1894 practice, 1905 legal)
+- **Key quote:** "I was right.
+It cost me everything, but I was right."
+- **Status:** Primary source for understanding Confederate internal debates on slavery's economic unsustainability

+**See:** `characters/confederate/patrick-cleburne.md` for full character profile, `analysis/political/cleburne-cashiering-martyred-prophet-2025-12-15.md` for detailed analysis of his cashiering and post-war role.

 ### Compendium Characters (Meta-Layer)
 - **Dr. General Michael J. Fairfax-Lockwood:** Satirical author (1920s-1986), "Fire and Sovereignty" (1985)